 Lesson 5: IELTS Speaking Part 2 – Mind Map: Structuring your talk

-This lesson explains how you can use a mind map to help you brainstorm and organise your talk for part 2 of the test.
+This lesson explains how you can use a mind map to help you brainstorm and organize your talk for part 2 of the test.
 There is also a sample answer.

 Lesson 6: IELTS Parts 1-3 – Formality & Getting the tone right

 This lesson explains what tone you should use in the speaking session to help you sound natural.